-Statement Description Tags type stub zone Contains a duplicate of the NS records of a primary zone.
-Zone udp-receive-buffer Sets the operating system's receive buffer size for UDP sockets. server udp-send-buffer Sets the operating system's send buffer size for UDP sockets. server unix Specifies a Unix domain socket as a control channel. server update-check-ksk Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a secure zone. zone, dnssec update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc. transfer update-quota Specifies the maximum number of concurrent DNS UPDATE messages that can be processed by the server. server use-alt-transfer-source Indicates whether alt-transfer-source and alt-transfer-source-v6 can be used. deprecated use-v4-udp-ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. query use-v6-udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages. query
+Statement Description Tags update-check-ksk · zone, dnssec Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a secure zone. update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc. transfer use-alt-transfer-source Indicates whether alt-transfer-source and alt-transfer-source-v6 can be used. transfer use-v4-udp-ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. query use-v6-udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages. query v6-bias Indicates the number of milliseconds of preference to give to IPv6 name servers. server, query validate-except Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. dnssec version Specifies the version number of the server to return in response to a version.bind query. server view Allows a name server to answer a DNS query differently depending on who is asking. view window Specifies the length of time during which responses are tracked. query continues on next page

-Statement Description Tags v6-bias , query, server Indicates the number of milliseconds of preference to give to IPv6 name servers. validate-except dnssec Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. version server Specifies the version number of the server to return in response to a version.bind query. view view Allows a name server to answer a DNS query differently depending on who is asking. window query Specifies the length of time during which responses are tracked. zero-no-soa-ttl zone, query, server Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zero-no-soa-ttl-cache zone, query, server Sets the time to live (TTL) to zero when caching a negative response to an SOA query. zone Specifies the zone in a BIND 9 configuration. zone zone-propagation-delay zone, dnssec Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone-statistics Controls the level of statistics gathered for all zones. zone, logging
+Statement Description Tags zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. server, zone, query zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query. server, zone, query zone Specifies the zone in a BIND 9 configuration. zone zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone, dnssec zone-statistics Controls the level of statistics gathered for all zones. zone, logging